 Use the "+notify handle" to generate a list of players who will play you slow games, where "handle" is the ICC name of the player and the "notify" command tells you when they log on and off the ICC.
 To see your list type "list notify" You can also get more players' handles from friends, opponents in prior games, and especially, tournament/league lists.
 Do "help notify" to learn more about how to use this command.
 Note: on Dasher the notify list is called your "Friends" list.

 At the Team 4545 league web page there is a link on the right column labeled "Ratings".
 Taking this link takes you to two lists of members who play slow chess on the ICC.
 The players are in descending order of rating on the right column of the linked page.
 (I can't give a direct link to the T4545 ratings page because that URL changes each Team 4545 season).
-Use the ICC's +notify command described in the previous bullet to add the players in that list who are in the rating range you are interested in challenging.
+Use the ICC's +notify command described in the previous bullet to add the players in that list who are in the rating range you are interested in challenging. ***This bullet (along with the next few which augment it), is the main suggestion on this page.
+One student used "cut and paste" to quickly ICC message 127 players near his desired rating range and got 27 replies within 48 hours.
+If you message these players (as suggested in the next bullet), you will likely have slow game opponents available any time you want to play, just asking (message/email) ahead of time to set up a game.
 You do NOT have to be a member of Team 4545, nor meet any other requirement, to issue a friendly challenge to any ICC/Team4545 member via an ICC message.
-For a short supplemental list, here is a list of players who have emailed me that they are willing to play ICC slow games (but the T4545 list is bigger so go there first).

 To see who is online from your notify list, use the "z" command (for a complete set of all those on your notify list, type "li notify").
 If you "fi handle" it will tell you if the player with that handle is playing a game (match), idle, or observing a game.
 If they are not playing a game, then you can either "tell handle qqq" to ask them if they would like to play.
 If so, then use the "Game|Match" selection as above.